Recording Wildlife Crime

 Thanks to a report recently published by Wildlife and Countryside Link, the Government has been presented with a compelling case proving the need to effectively record and monitor wildlife crime in England and Wales.

 We strongly believe the Government can no longer ignore the fact that it’s currently failing in its duty to do all it can to protect wildlife.
-We have therefore launched a campaign to lobby the Home Office for a small administrative change that will literally save thousands of lives.
-Please add your voice to our call on the Home Office!
+We are therefore lobbying the Home Office for a small administrative change that will literally save thousands of lives.